zephyrproject-rtos/zephyr/doc/contribute/guidelines.rst

    request for the ``main`` branch.
 The title and message from your commit message should appear as well.

 #.
-GitHub will assign one or more suggested reviewers (based on the
+A bot will assign one or more suggested reviewers (based on the
-   CODEOWNERS file in the repo).
+   MAINTAINERS file in the repo).
 If you are a project member, you can select additional reviewers now too.

 #.
 Click on the submit button and your pull request is sent and awaits